WDOTS/gh-pages-example/README.md

 We are now going to write a deployment pipeline that does the following:

 1. When you merge your code into master, Travis kicks off a build on its server
-2. If the build passes, Travis clones our repo on its server, checks out the `gh_pages` branch and deletes all of its contents
+2. If the build passes, Travis clones our repo on its server, checks out the `gh-pages` branch and deletes all of its contents
 3. It then copies the contents the `build` folder and the `index.html` into its local copy of our repo
 4. If anything has changed, Travis commits the changes and pushes them up to GitHub using a secure token that is saved on Travis' server

+#### Create a gh-pages branch

+If you haven't done so already, create a `gh-pages` branch on your GitHub repo.
+Make sure this branch is empty.

 #### The deploy script